htmlhint/HTMLHint/README.md

 $ htmlhint www/**/*.html
 ```

-You can even launch HTMLHint to analyse an URL:
+You can even launch HTMLHint to analyze an URL:

 ```
 $ htmlhint https://htmlhint.com/